-(5) RELATED PARTY TRANSACTION -
+(5) RELATED PARTY TRANSACTIONS -

-In February 2019, Comstock sold leases covering 1,464 undeveloped net acres in Caddo Parish, Louisiana for \$5.9 million to Arkoma Drilling II, L.P. ("Arkoma II"), an affiliate of the Company's majority stockholder.
-The Company plans to drill nine wells on the acreage in 2019 and has retained a working interest in the wells to be drilled.
-Comstock will operate the wells and charge Arkoma II the customary drilling and operating fees that it charges other non-operating working interest owners.
+In February 2019, Comstock sold certain leases covering 1,464 undeveloped net acres in Caddo Parish, Louisiana for \$5.9 million to a partnership owned by the Company's majority stockholder.
+The Company is drilling nine wells on this acreage and is retaining a working interest in the wells being drilled.
 The proceeds from the sale were used to fund the purchase of a like number of net acres from a third party for \$5.9 million.
-The acreage acquired was in part the acreage sold to Arkoma II or acreage in the same area.
-The purchase price paid per net acre by Arkoma II was determined by the price paid by the Company to the third party.
+The acreage acquired was in part the acreage sold to the partnership or acreage in the same area.
+The purchase price paid per net acre was determined by the price paid by the Company to the third party.
+Comstock is also operating the drilling of six wells in South Texas that the Company does not have an interest in for another partnership owned by its majority stockholder.
+As operator, Comstock charges the partnerships for the costs incurred to drill and operate the wells as well as customary drilling and operating overhead fees that it charges other working interest owners.
+Comstock received \$0.9 million and \$1.6 million from the partnerships related to these wells for the three months and six months ended June 30, 2019, respectively and had a \$6.7 million receivable from the partnerships at June 30, 2019.